Sauk Siege: Event

 27 of them hid themselves in the jungle in Bukit Jenalik, Sauk, near Kuala Kangsar, in Perak.
 Amin then distributed the seized arms to his members for practice.
 The unusual sounds of firearms alerted local inhabitants who alerted the Police.
 The group made preparations for the operation, including collecting food supplies and taking them to their base in Bukit Jenalik.
 The food dumps were to keep the base going for about three weeks.
-They had obtained military fatigues from various outlets and securing three units of Pajero four-wheel-drive vehicles.
-They also collected weapons such as parang (machete) and cross bows for the purpose of their mission.
+They collected weapons such as parang (machete) and cross bows for the purpose of their mission.

 Police threw a containment cordon on Bukit Jenalik.
 A number of security personnel were deployed to penetrate the Al-Ma'unah's camp.
 However, two of the police personnel Sergeant (Sarjan) Mohd Shah Ahmad and Detective Corporal Raju Saghadevan, as well as civilian Jaafar Puteh and an army personnel, Corporal Matthew anak Medan, were taken hostage by Al-Ma'unah.
 In a radio communication with the authorities, the group stated their intention to cordon off Kuala Lumpur if their demand for Prime Minister Mahathir Mohamad to resign in 24 hours was unmet.
 Jaafar Puteh was a civilian who wandered into their camp while looking for durian fruit.

 Mohd Shah Ahmad related during the trial that over the four days, the security personnel were abused and tortured.
 They were made to dig trenches along the sides of Bukit Jenalik to serve as a defence in the event of an attack on the camp.
 At night, they were tied to a durian tree.
 It was that Mohd Shah and Sanghadevan buried Corporal Matthew in one of these trenches.
 Trooper Matthews was apprehended by Jemari Jusoh and when Amin realised the identity of Corporal Matthew, Amin tortured Matthew by shooting his leg.
 Amin then ordered the Jemari Jusoh to shoot Matthew in cold blood.

 On the morning of 5 July 2000, a member of Al Ma'unah, Abu Bakar Ismail was shot by the security forces.
 In retaliation, Amin and his followers returned fire against the security forces.
 During this cross fire, Saghadevan was shot dead (Mohd Shah claimed that Amin shot Saghadevan in the head twice).
 Saghadevan was buried next to Trooper Matthews by Mohd Shah and Jaafar Puteh.